ukwa/npld-access-stack/README.md

 - A Redis service, which holds the SCU lock state for all the PyWB services.
 - A [PushProx](https://github.com/prometheus-community/PushProx) client service, which allows NGINX to be monitored by pushing metrics to a remote [Prometheus](https://prometheus.io/) service via a PushProx proxy.

-Each service supports two host names, the real `*.ldls.org.uk` name and a `*-beta.ldls.org.uk` version that could be used if it is necessary to test this system in parallel with the original system.
+Each service supports three host names, the production `*.ldls.org.uk` name, a `*-beta.ldls.org.uk` name to run tests while running in parallel with the original system, and a `*-alpha.ldls.org.uk` name accessible only by staff for evaluation of new versions of the service.
 When accessed over the shared port, NGINX uses the `Host` in the request to determine which service is being called.
 Each PyWB service also exposes a dedicated port, but this is intended to debugging rather than production use.

 | Server Name           | Beta Server Name            | Shared NGINX Port | Dedicated NGINX Port | Direct PyWB Port (for debugging) |